xando/pierun/README.md

 	$ pyerun create {name}

-If you are creating the first environment for the very first time, it make take a while, since it needs to download en environment image.
+If you are creating the first environment, it make take a while, since it needs to download an docker image.

 All environments are created with use of the **Dockerfile** template, which is located under `~/.pyerun/Dockerfile`.
 Feel free to modify it.